Thanksgiving day closure

 Alex, Emily and Sarah

-UVic’s on the VERGE Student Writing Contest is officially underway. joint initiative of the UVic Libraries and Equity and Human Rights, on the VERGE is a reformulation of the 10-year running Diversity Writing Awards exploring an annual theme under the broad rubric of equity, diversity and human rights.
+UVic’s on the VERGE Student Writing Contest is officially underway.
+A joint initiative of the UVic Libraries and Equity and Human Rights, on the VERGE is a reformulation of the 10-year running Diversity Writing Awards exploring an annual theme under the broad rubric of equity, diversity and human rights.

 UVic students may submit their written work relating to this years theme ‘compassion’ in one of four categories: